UNSW is developing Australia’s first large-scale hybrid storage system

 UNSW researchers plan to deploy a large-scale storage system that will harness the benefits of two complementary technologies: lithium-ion batteries and hydrogen fuel cells.
 The project was first revealed last week at an event to announce Australia’s first fully integrated smart city trial based on Internet of Things technologies, in a partnership involving UNSW Sydney, Providence Asset Group and Tamworth City Council.

-Dong explained that the hydrogen component of the system will provide “baseload-type” storage support, while the li-ion system will offer real-time support.
-The main advantage of the system will be “better utilisation of the specific characteristics of each type, aiming for overall optimal — technically and economically — firming for solar farms,” he said.
+The hybrid energy storage is developed by Professors Kondo-Francois Aguey-Zinsou and his team at the University of New South Wales, the hydrogen component of the system will provide “baseload-type” storage support, while the li-ion system will offer real-time support.
+The main advantage of the system will be “better utilisation of the specific characteristics of each type, aiming for overall optimal — technically and economically — firming for solar farms.

 The hybrid energy storage system will use artificial intelligence to manage and smooth out the intermittency of renewable energy, balance out supply and demand, and allow the use of excess renewable energy where and when needed.
 It will be tested on 5 MW solar farms, according to Providence Asset Group’s website.
 Once the trials are complete, a 35-40 MW battery will be installed at the 121 MW Yarranlea Solar Farm in the Darling Downs region of Queensland, within three years of the plant being commissioned.